 The market is rapidly adopting AI and cloud-based platform models to address silos across their functions, increase client satisfaction and revenue share.
 We’re using the same emerging technologies and applying similar design principles to help the organizations working to save the millions of men, women and children who are trafficked in countries around the world.”

-– Guillermo Miranda, Vice President of IBM Corporate Citizenship
+– Guillermo Miranda, Global Head of IBM Corporate Social Responsibility

 Today’s event and the announcement of the Traffik Analysis Hub (‘The Hub’) marks the culmination of more than four years of collaborative work with STT.
 Western Union firmly believes that adopting a multi-agency approach is the most effective path to take to tackle the exploitation and trafficking of people,”

 – Duncan Deville, SVP and Global Head of Financial Crimes Compliance from Western Union